wp-plugins/wp-app-studio/readme.txt

 9. Use WPAS button to insert forms and views shortcodes in a post or page.

 == Upgrade Notice ==
+= 3.0 =
+WPAS 3.0 release offers more flexibility to owners in terms of creating, searching, and displaying user entity relationships.
 = 2.9.9 =
 WPAS 2.9.9 release strengthens API rules on the client side by color coding required fields as well as gives us the ability to set up predefined hierarchies for hierarchical taxonomies.
 We also added ability to create custom name/label pairs for selects, checkbox lists, and radio attribute types.
 = 2.9.8 =